Nanao, Taiwan: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Be careful to choose the right type.
-Most adapters currently being sold are just plugs and expect your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A and B. Make sure to get the right kind.
+Most adapters currently sold are simply plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most countries.

 A good option is this one